My Experience Buying and Using the Giro Vanquish Helmet

 The helmet I’ve had my eye on for a while is a Giro Vanquish.
 Skip down to the features if what you’re interested in is how those features are working for me.
 And here is one of the reviews I used when considering the purchase.
 FYI, Amazon didn’t have the price quoted/linked in that review at anytime during the months I was looking, (with the exception of a small size in and undesirable color, which isn’t what the link directs to).

-Delays in buying the Vanquish sooner were… well, cost slowed me by about 6 months.
-I’m price sensitive.
-Moving to the point of purchase is an easier decision in the lower end price range, but there were other things that slowed the decision too.
-1. Stores.
+Moving to the point of purchase is easier in the lower end price range, but there were other things that slowed me too.
+1. Stores didn’t have it.
 2. The search for other options with a visor/goggles.
-Was there a helmet with eye protection and additional features?
-3. Reluctance to be seen as a poser.
+Was there one that had built in earbuds?
+3. Reluctance to be seen as a poser in a competition helmet when I am not in competition.
 And, 4.
 Venting slits over the eyes.

 Stores